Admission to the Commonwealth Technical Institute @ Hiram G. Andrews Center

 - Verbalizes a desire to obtain employment upon training completion

 - Wants to take an active role in their rehabilitation and vocational program

 - Verbalizes a motivation and a willingness to learn

 - Seems to understand acceptable social behavior, including getting along with peers, following rules and accepting supervision

-- Can live independently in the CTI dormitory environment
+- Can live independently in the HGAC and CTI dormitory environment

 - Has the potential to exercise good judgement when balancing academic, social and leisure activities